Young-Nong/Young-Nong.github.io/_pages/about.md

 - **04/2026:** I will join the Department of Computer Science and Engineering at Oakland University as an incoming tenure-track Assistant Professor in Fall 2026.
 - **04/2026:** I successfully defended my Ph.D. dissertation at the University at Buffalo.
+- **10/2025:** Our paper **Exploring and Improving Real-World Vulnerability Data Generation via Prompting Large Language Models** was accepted to ICSE 2026.
 - **08/2025:** I presented our paper **APPATCH: Automated Adaptive Prompting Large Language Models for Real-World Software Vulnerability Patching** at USENIX Security 2025 in Seattle, WA.
 - **08/2025:** I received a student travel grant from USENIX Security 2025.
 - **04/2025:** I received a travel grant from IEEE S&P 2025.